-An owner (see Part A.1. on page 3 for definition) may qualify for a farmland preservation credit for 2015 if all of the following conditions are met:
+An owner (defined on page 3) may qualify for a farmland preservation credit for 2018 if all of the following conditions are met:

-- 1. The owner must be subject to a farmland preservation agreement or transition area agreement that was entered into prior to July 1, 2009, and in effect on July 1, 2015.
-If the agreement expired in 2015, it must have expired on or after July 1, 2015. - a.
+- 1. The owner must be subject to a farmland preservation agreement or transition area agreement that was entered into prior to July 1, 2009, and in effect on July 1, 2018.
+If the agreement expired in 2018, it must have expired on or after July 1, 2018. - 2.
 An individual, trust, or estate must be resident of Wisconsin for the entire taxable year.
-The taxable year may be a calendar year (January 1 through December 31) or a fiscal year, but it must be for the same period as the income tax return. - b.
-A corporation must be organized under the laws of Wisconsin. - 3.
-An individual (and, if applicable, the individual's spouse) must not claim homestead credit for 2015 nor the veterans and surviving spouses property tax credit based on 2015 property taxes (payable in 2016). - 4.
-The 2014 property taxes for the property on which the claim is based must have been paid in full. - 5.
-The Wisconsin farmland on which the claim is based must be at least 35 acres. - 6.
-The farmland on which the claim is based must have produced at least \$6,000 of gross farm profits (see Part A.4 on page 4 for definition) during the taxable year 2015 or at least \$18,000 in gross farm profits during the taxable years 2013, 2014, and 2015 combined.
-However, if at least 35 acres of the farmland were enrolled in the Conservation Reserve

-Program, the gross farm profits requirement does not have to be met.
+The taxable year may be a calendar year (January 1 through December 31) or a fiscal year, but it must be for the same period as the income tax return.

+A corporation must be organized under the laws of Wisconsin.

+- 3. An individual (and, if applicable, the individual's spouse) must not claim homestead credit for 2018 nor the veterans and surviving spouses property tax credit based on 2018 property taxes (payable in 2019). - 4.
+The 2017 property taxes for the property on which the claim is based must have been paid in full.

+- 5. The Wisconsin farmland on which the claim is based must be at least 35 acres. - 6.
+The farmland on which the claim is based must have produced at least \$6,000 of gross farm profits (defined on page 5) during the taxable year 2018 or at least \$18,000 in gross farm revenues during the taxable year to which the claim relates and the two immediately preceding taxable years.
+However, if at least 35 acres of the farmland were enrolled in the Conservation Reserve Program, the gross farm profits requirement does not have to be met.